shengt25/yocto-docker/README.md

-# Learn Yocto Project
+# Yocto Containerized

-This is a learning project for Yocto Project and OpenEmbedded development training, following Bootlin's training materials: https://bootlin.com/training/yocto/.
-You can see the Slides and Practical Labs in this link.
+A containerized environment for learning Yocto Project and OpenEmbedded development, based on Bootlin's training materials.

-The target hardware platform is BeagleBone Black.
+## Why Use This?

+Building Yocto Project requires numerous files, dependencies, and a Linux environment.
+This project provides a ready-to-use containerized setup that:
+- Works out of the box
+- Keeps your host system clean
+- Follows Bootlin's training materials

+Currently supports macOS and Linux, with BeagleBone Black as the target hardware platform.
+Feel free to modify for your own hardware, or wait for future updates with more flexible configuration.

 ## Lab Environment Setup